Patrick Byrne (c. 1794-1863)

 Patrick Byrne’s harp.
 Photo courtesy Baby Dee

 Patrick Byrne was presented with his harp when he left the Irish harp school in 1821.
 His harp was made for him by the Dublin firm of John Egan.

 John Egan specialised in full-size pedal harps, and he also invented a new romantic miniature Irish harp, his famous “Royal Portable”, strung and set up just like the pedal harps with gut strings and chromatic mechanisms.

-Byrne’s harp was described in 1921 as being “specially ornamented with shamrocks on the fore-pillar and on the harmonic curve as well as on the sounding board”, and having 32 strings (Co.
+In 1921, Byrne’s harp was described as being “specially ornamented with shamrocks on the fore-pillar and on the harmonic curve as well as on the sounding board”, and having 32 strings (Co.
 Louth Archaeological Journal, 1921, p.25, cited in Ní Uallacháin 2003 p.354).
 Every student who graduated from the school at this time was supposed to have been presented with a harp, bearing a brass plaque with the name of the school and the name of the harper (McClelland 1975).

 Acccording to his will, “he left his harp to Evelyn Philip Shirley Esq, with the request that it be preserved in the great hall at Lough Fea, as an heirloom in the family of Shirley” (Sanger 2002).
 The house burned down in 1966 and the harp was presumed to have been burned with the contents (Sanger 2006).

 However, in the early 1970s, the harp was found in a junk shop in Dublin.
 Baby Dee flew to Shannon from the USA, intending to buy a harp to bring home.
 Walking from town to town in Tipperary she met Rev. Chris Warren, who suggested going to Dublin instead.